The course will only run if enough students enrol (at least 5 students).

 Forms of Assessment

 Reports from laboratory exercises and demonstrations (30%) and written exam, 4 hours (70%).
+Due to coronavirus the exam will be digital written exam taken home.

 Examination support materials: Non- programmable calculator, according to model listed in faculty regulations